babelsociety/website/content/blog/in-depth-economy/index.md

 Taking all in consideration, our main design decision is: **an individual's quality of life is strictly bound to society's quality of life**.

-This means that by improving our life, we automatically improve other people's life too, creating a virtuous cycle.
+This means that by improving our life we automatically improve other people's life too, creating a virtuous cycle.

 Incidentally, both the society and the economic system we want to build share the same fundamental design decision.